larsks/blog.oddbit.com-posts/2013-04-08-did-archlinux-eat-yo.md

+---
+layout: post
-Title: Did Arch Linux eat your KVM?
+title: Did Arch Linux eat your KVM?
-Date: 2013-04-08
+date: 2013-04-08
-Tags: archlinux,virtualization,kvm
+tags: archlinux,virtualization,kvm
+---

 A recent update to [Arch Linux][] replaced the `qemu-kvm` package with an updated version of `qemu`.
 A side effect of this change is that